9winged/fantasy-name-generator/README.md

 # random-fantasy-name-generator

-## Generate a epic random fantasy/role-playing name for your next D&D session or just for some inspiration.
+## Generate a random fantasy/role-playing name for your next D&D session or just for some inspiration.